Building Access Procedures

-An audible alert will sound if a student or employee attempts to access a building during quarantine or isolation.
-If an audible alert sounds when attempting to enter a campus building, the individual will be denied entry to the building until the quarantine or isolation period is completed, allowing 24 hours after completion of quarantine or isolation period before accessing any University facility.
+An audible alert will sound if a student or employee attempts to access a building during quarantine or isolation, or if they are non-conformant with COVID-19 mitigation measures, such as required COVID-19 testing.
+If an audible alert sounds when attempting to enter a campus building, the individual will be denied entry to the building until the quarantine or isolation period is completed or they become conformant, allowing 24 hours before accessing any University facility.

 - Why is Pitt doing this?

-Pitt remains committed to campus safety for employees and students, with University building access restricted to authorized Pitt community members during the spring term.
+Pitt remains committed to campus safety for employees and students, with University building access restricted.
 The audible alert ensures only employees and students in conformance with building access safety protocol are allowed entry to campus buildings.